decorator-factory/lanim/mkdocs/docs/tutorial/hello/index.md

 ```
 ![Step 8.1](step8_1.gif)

-`gbackground` accepts an animation and a list of things to put in the background.
+`gbackground` accepts an animation and a list of graphics to put in the background.

 ### 8.2.
 Stretch out the border before the greeting animation